BEAST2-Dev/hmc/_pages/hmc/OperatorSchedule/weight.md

 ---
 layout: site
-title: BEAST 2 Help Me Choose Operator Schedule weight
+title: BEAST 2 Help Me Choose Operator schedule -- weight
 tags: []
 ---

-## Operator Schedule weight
+## Operator schedule -- weight

-weight with which this operator schedule is selected.
+Weight with which this operator schedule is selected.
 Only used when this operator schedule is nested inside other schedules.
 This weight is relative to other operators and operator schedules of the parent schedule.